PrefectHQ/prefect/docs/cloud/execution/dask_k8s_environment.md

 :::

 :::warning Image
-When using the custom YAML spec files you must make sure that the `image` is the same image name and tag that was built for your Flow on deployment.
+When using the custom YAML spec files it is recommended that you make sure the `image` is the same image name and tag that was built for your Flow on deployment.
+This is to ensure consistency of dependencies for your Flow's execution.

-e.g. If you push a Flow's storage as `gcr.io/dev/etl-flow:0.1.0` then your custom YAML spec must contain `- image: gcr.io/dev/etl-flow:0.1.0`
+e.g. If you push a Flow's storage as `gcr.io/dev/etl-flow:0.1.0` then your custom YAML spec should contain `- image: gcr.io/dev/etl-flow:0.1.0`.
 :::

 #### Setup

-The Dask Kubernetes Environment setup step is responsible for checking the existence of a [Kubernetes Secret]() for a provided `docker_secret` only if `private_registry=True`.
+The Dask Kubernetes Environment setup step is responsible for checking the existence of a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) for a provided `docker_secret` only if `private_registry=True`.
 If the secret is not found then it will attempt to create one based off of the value set in the Prefect Secret matching the name specified for `docker_secret`.

+*For more information on how Docker registry credentials are used as Kubernetes imagePullSecrets go [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).*

 #### Execute

-Create a new [Kubernetes Job]() with the configuration provided at initialization of this environment.
+Create a new [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) with the configuration provided at initialization of this environment.
 That Job is responsible for creating a `KubeCluster` object from the `dask_kubernetes` library with the provided configuration.
 This is where the min/max workers or custom worker YAML comes into play because `dask_kubernetes` will take care of automatic worker creation based on this specification.

-After the Dask cluster has been created the Flow will be run using the [Dask Executor]() pointing to the newly created Dask cluster.
+After the Dask cluster has been created the Flow will be run using the [Dask Executor](/api/unreleased/engine/executors.html#daskexecutor) pointing to the newly created Dask cluster.
 All Task execution will take place on the Dask worker pods.

 ## Examples